August 27, 2018

 We discuss workflow, inter-brand compatibility options and problems.
 Also discussing digitally enhanced workflows for single crowns, to full arch rehabilitation, to digital smile design.

-Original podcast at http://nzdentalpodcast.libsyn.com/digital-dentistry-in-nz-with-dr-hamid-al-hassiny
+Original podcast at https://nzdentalpodcast.libsyn.com/digital-dentistry-in-nz-with-dr-hamid-al-hassiny

 About the author

-Dr Ahmad is a global leader in digital dentistry and intraoral scanners, carrying out lectures as a KOL for many companies and industry.
-He is one of the few in the world who owns and has tested all mainstream scanners and CAD/CAM systems in his clinic.
+Dr Ahmad is a global leader in digital dentistry, intraoral scanners, 3D printing and CAD/CAM, carrying out lectures as a KOL for many companies and industry.
+He is one of the few in the world who owns and has tested all mainstream intraoral scanners and CAD/CAM systems in his clinic.
 Dr Ahmad Al-Hassiny is a full-time private dentist in New Zealand and the Director of The Institute of Digital Dentistry (iDD), a world-leading digital dentistry education provider. iDD offers live courses, masterclasses, and an online training platform, with a mission to ensure dentists globally have easy and affordable access to the best digital dentistry training possible.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}